pinnacleapi/pinnacleapi-documentation/FAQ.md

  ### What TLS (Transport Layer Security) versions are supported?

  To be compliant with the security requirements API supports only TLS 1.2 (preferably ) and TLS 1.1.

+ ### Why am I getting denied access on Esports?
+ Access to Esports is blocked and requires special authorization.
+To get the access please contact b2b@pinnacle.com and explain your business case.